College of Nursing Courses

 NURS 4990 Special Studies in Nursing 1-4 hrs.

+May be repeated; maximum credit 8 hours.
 A microscopic examination of factors in influencing and or promoting nursing care delivery in a multiparameter complex nursing situation.
 Students may select a clinical area of interest according to their long term professional goals.

 Course Component